moritzshore/rswap/README.md

 - add NA support to the over-under plot.
 - fix path support
 - better * end of table recognition
+- Expand and improve documentation

 ## Support and Contributing

 If you run into any bugs or problems, please open an issue on the repository page. (or contact me directly: moritz.shore@nibio.no)
 The same goes for if you have any suggestions for improvement.
 If would you like to contribute to the project, let me know!
 Very open towards collaborative improvement.
+Fork/Branch off as you please :)

 ## References